 When it comes to crafting, I am the epitome of “Jack of all trades, master of none.”
 I have tried my hand at everything from oil painting and polymer clay to screen printing and crocheting.
 I have tried jewelry making in the past, but I usually give up in frustration before I end up with decent results.
 My failure was directly linked to the fact that I wasn’t using the right materials.
 I was trying to use findings salvaged from broken jewelry, pliers meant for home improvement, and embellishment made from whatever I could find lying around.
+However, I found that using the right tools made making this simple three-strand necklace easy AND fun!

 When I was given the chance to choose jewelry making supplies from Consumer Crafts for this Crafty Hangouts series, I decided that it was time to try making jewelry with honest-to-goodness jewelry supplies.
 And, what do you know, crafting my own jewelry is much easier than I was making it out to be!